kjhealy/kieranhealy.hugo/content/blog/top-ten-by-decade.markdown

 course, it's also true that people tend to have a lot of unread books in the house and unused drill attachments in the garage.

-It's tempting to connect these two features of the lists.
+It is tempting to connect these two patterns in the data.
 To
 speculate: ASR and AJS remain amongst the journals with the very highest impact factors in the discipline, and publishing in them has become more important than ever to people's careers.
 Yet the